 Best Practice for Face to Face Counselling

-If you do need to return to working face to face, we recommend following the guidelines below, and taking all possible steps to limit the risk of exposure for both you and your client.
+If you do need to provide in-the-room therapy, we recommend following the guidelines below, and taking all possible steps to limit the risk of exposure for both you and your client.

 - When seeing clients face to face, ensure that both you and your client practice appropriate hygiene procedures before and after meeting, including hand sanitisation.